 Charles Manoury is a European governance student at the Catholic University of Paris.
 He studied European Law in Paris II Panthéon Assas University and the Utrecht University of Law Economics and Governance, Netherlands.
 He is focused on the mapping of the current legislations regarding those issues and the contact with public and private actors related to transhumanism.

-Augustin Ruggieri is a first-year student at Sciences Po Paris, but has already several significant associative experiences on his CV, such as the Droit des lycéens association, which fights for the rights of high school students.
+Augustin Ruggieri is a first-year student at Sciences Po Paris, but has experience working with non-profit organizations, such as the Droit des lycéens association, which fights for the rights of high school students.
 With a keen interest in the politics of transhumanism, Augustin will put his communication skills to good use as the community and brand manager of ThinkH+.

 Sciences Po Law School Clinic